alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Secure research spaces control the possibility of the researcher deliberately removing data.
 Devices will be locked to appropriate desks, and neither enter nor leave the space.
 Mobile devices should be removed before entering, to block the 'photographic hole', where mobile phones are used to capture secure data from a screen.
-Only researchers associated with a secure Project have access to such a space.
+Only researchers associated with a secure project have access to such a space.

 Firewall rules for the Environments must enforce Restricted network IP ranges corresponding to these research spaces.